About the Art School

 - Foster an understanding of the larger role that the visual arts and design play in society.

 - Enable students to explore issues of diversity, especially in terms of the art world and its cultural

-- Encourage experimentation, intellectual risk-taking, and critical reading/writing/thinking
+- Encourage experimentation, intellectual risk-taking, and critical reading/writing/thinking.

-The School of Art & Design at EMU consists of four undergraduate concentrations (graphic design, 2D, 3D and Photography / new media) and three graduate programs in studio art, art history and visual art education.
-They are tightly interrelated, sharing faculty, facilities, resources and a common interest in the understanding, creation and advancement of visual art.
+History.
+The Art School offers minors in Art, Art History and Simulation, Animation and Gaming.
+There is one graduate MFA program in studio art.
+The graduate degree shares faculty, facilities, resources, and a common interest in the understanding, creation, and advancement of visual art.
 Synergies often develop as students and faculty work together within and across various program areas.

 The programs range in size and focus from the BFA in K-12 Visual Arts Education program that leads its

 peers in the outstanding preparation of art teachers, to an Art History program that not only helps EMU